piper-of-dawn/portfolio/posts/Affirmations.md

 hierarchy: "/ Diary"
 date: "2022-04-15"
 ---
+A list of timeless reminders about how l aim to be or just how life seems to work.

 ### FOCUS ON FASTER ITERATION AND NOT ON ACCURACY
  - It's important to do things fast.
- - A week is 2% of the year.
- - Time is the denominator.
+A week is 2% of the year.
+Time is the denominator.
- - You learn more per unit time because you make contact with reality more frequently.
+ - Motion creates information.
+You learn more per unit time because you make contact with reality more frequently.
  - Optimize for being spectacularly right some of the time, and low-stakes wrong a lot of the time.
  - The goal is not to avoid mistakes; the goal is to achieve uncorrelated levels of excellence in some dimension.
  - The downsides are worth it.